Topps: Company history

-Beginning and consolidation
+Beginnings and consolidation

-Topps was founded in 1938 by four brothers, Abram, Ira, Philip, and Joseph Shorin.
-The roots of Topps can be traced to American Leaf Ira, Philip, and Joseph, decided to focus on a new product but take advantage of the company's existing distribution channels.
+Topps was founded in 1938 by four brothers, Abram, Ira, Philip and Joseph Shorin.
+The roots of Topps can be traced to American Leaf.
+Ira, Philip, and Joseph decided to focus on a new product while taking advantage of the company's existing distribution channels.
 To do this, they relaunched the company as Topps, with the name meant to indicate that it would be "tops" in its field.
 The chosen field was the manufacture of chewing gum.

 At the time, chewing gum was still a relative novelty sold in individual pieces.
-Topps's most successful early product was Bazooka bubble gum, which was packaged with a small comic on the wrapper.
-Starting in 1950, the company decided to try increasing gum sales by packaging them together with trading cards featuring Western character Hopalong Cassidy (William Boyd); at the time Boyd, as one of the biggest stars of early television, was featured in newspaper articles and on magazine covers, along with a significant amount of "Hoppy" merchandising.
+Topps' most successful early product was Bazooka bubble gum, which was packaged with a small comic on the wrapper.
+Starting in 1950, the company decided to try increasing gum sales by packaging them together with trading cards featuring the Western film character Hopalong Cassidy (William Boyd); at the time Boyd, as one of the biggest stars of early television, was featured in newspaper articles and on magazine covers, along with a significant amount of "Hoppy" merchandising.
 When Topps next introduced baseball cards as a product, the cards immediately became its primary emphasis.

 The "father of the modern baseball card" was Sy Berger.
 In the autumn of 1951, Berger, then a 28-year-old veteran of World War II, designed the 1952 Topps baseball card set with Woody Gelman on the kitchen table of his apartment on Alabama Avenue in Brooklyn.
 The card design included a player's name, photo, facsimile autograph, team name and logo on the front; and the player's height, weight, bats, throws, birthplace, birthday, stats and a short biography on the back.
 The basic design is still in use today.
-Berger would work for Topps for 50 years (1947–97) and serve as a consultant for another five, becoming a well-known figure on the baseball scene, and the face of Topps to major league baseball players, whom he signed up annually and paid in merchandise, like refrigerators and carpeting.
+Berger would work for Topps for 50 years (1947–1997) and serve as a consultant for another five, becoming a well-known figure on the baseball scene, and the face of Topps to Major League baseball players, whom he signed up annually and paid in merchandise, like refrigerators and carpeting.

 The Shorins, in recognition of his negotiation abilities, sent Sy to London in 1964 to negotiate the rights for Topps to produce Beatles trading cards.
 They also tried hockey.
 Arriving without an appointment, Sy succeeded by speaking in Yiddish to Brian Epstein, the Beatles' manager.

-Berger hired a garbage boat to remove leftover boxes of 1952 baseball cards stored in their warehouse, and rode with them as a tugboat pulled them off the New Jersey shore.
-The cards were then dumped into the Atlantic Ocean.
-The cards included Mickey Mantle's first Topps card, the most valuable card of the modern era.
-No one at the time, of course, knew the collector's value the cards would one day attain.
+Berger hired a garbage scow to remove leftover boxes of 1952 baseball cards that had been stored in their warehouse and rode with them as a tugboat pulled them off of the Jersey Shore.
+The cards were then unceremoniously dumped into the Atlantic Ocean.
+They included Mickey Mantle's first Topps card, the most valuable card of the modern era.
+No one at the time, of course, knew the collectors' value that the cards would one day attain.
 On August 28, 2022, the Mickey Mantle baseball card (Topps; #311; SGC MT 9.5) was sold for $12.600 million.